Waegwan (enclave)

 Waegwan (/ko/), also known as wakan (ja; ja), were Japanese ethnic enclaves (nihonmachi) primarily located in southern coastal cities of the Koreanic state Joseon.
 They existed from around the 15th century until the late 19th century.
-Along with general Japanese trade with Korea they were managed by the Tsushima-Fuchū Domain of Azuchi–Momoyama and Edo periods.
+Along with general Japanese trade with Korea they were managed by the Tsushima-Fuchū Domain during the Azuchi–Momoyama and Edo periods.

-In the middle Joseon period they served as important trading hubs.
-In the late Joseon period, the only remaining waegwan in Busan became de facto extraterritorial enclave, as Japanese diplomats were forbidden to negotiate in Seoul.
+In the middle Joseon period, they served as important trading hubs.
+In the late Joseon period, the only remaining waegwan in Busan became a de facto extraterritorial enclave, as Japanese diplomats were forbidden to negotiate in Seoul.

 History

 Medieval waegwan

 Unlike the Ming dynasty's policy of haijin (restricting maritime trade), Korea permitted free entry of ships into its ports.
 As a result, trade between the Joseon and Japanese feudal lords increased rapidly.
 When Joseon harbors became targets for wokou pirates, in 1407, King Taejong restricted Japanese ships to the ports of Busan, Naei, and Yeom.
 By 1410, all forms of Japanese communication, including entrance of envoys and messengers, known to Koreans as Chŏbwae, were also restricted to these ports.
 Originally intended only as a stop for Japanese ships, these ports soon became hotspots for Japanese residents and their families, primarily arriving from Tsushima Island, forming the first waegwan ethnic enclaves called sampo.

 In 1419, the Ōei Invasion by wokou pirates forced the sampo waegwan to shut down, but they were soon re-opened.
 Over time, Japanese residents who were not naturalized Korean citizens became known as kokyowa (恒居倭), and titles like atama (頭) were given to waegwan leaders.
 Due to overpopulation some kokyowa lived outside of waegwan boundaries, intermingling with local Korean villagers and engaged in fishing and agriculture, some in smuggling.
 Joseon attempts to monitor these residents, such as sending Korean officials to keep watch over daily merchant activities often failed.
 Taxation attempts also yielded mixed results forcing Korean authorities to put more pressure on the kokyowa.

 When King Jungjong of Joseon succeeded his half-brother Yeonsangun to the throne in 1506, the Korean government implemented reforms that included the elimination of tax breaks for Japanese citizens.
 Tensions climaxed during the Disturbance of the Three Ports, when Japanese nationals and the ruling Sō clan of Tsushima captured Naei port and held its mayor Kim Sae-gyun hostage.
 The rebellion was quickly stamped out and King Jungjong ordered the shutdown of the sampo waegwan, though they would be reopened after the Treaty of Imsin.
 Diplomacy between Japan and Korea would be officially severed following Hideyoshi Toyotomi's invasion of Korea in 1592, leading to the permanent end of the sampo waegwan.